 Resisting arrest is usually a Class A misdemeanor in Fort Worth.
-A Class A misdemeanor is a less serious offense that is punishable by a maximum of one year in Tarrant County Jail and a maximum of $4,000 in fines.
+Under Texas criminal law, a Class A misdemeanor is a misdemeanor offense that is punishable by a maximum of one year in Tarrant County Jail and a maximum of $4,000 in fines.

 However, aggravating factors can increase the potential punishment.
 For example, resisting arrest becomes a third degree felony when an individual utilizes a deadly weapon to resist an officer.

 What is a deadly weapon?
 A deadly weapon is defined as any item that its intended use is to cause serious bodily injury or death.
 For example, if you take a tooth pick and attempt to stab it into someone’s eye, you could be charged with the tooth pick being a deadly weapon.
 Why?
 Because its intended use was to cause serious bodily injury or death by stabbing into someone’s eye.